-In February 2017, we announced the approval of the Share Repurchase Program to purchase up to \$500 million of Sabre's common stock outstanding.
+In February 2017, we announced the approval of a multi-year share repurchase program (the "Share Repurchase Program") to purchase up to \$500 million of Sabre's common stock outstanding.
 Repurchases under the Share Repurchase Program may take place in the open market or privately negotiated transactions.
-For the six months ended June 30, 2022, we did not repurchase any shares pursuant to the Share Repurchase Program.
+For the six months ended June 30, 2023, we did not repurchase any shares pursuant to the Share Repurchase Program.
 On March 16, 2020, we announced the suspension of share repurchases under the Share Repurchase Program in conjunction with the cash management measures we are undertaking as a result of the market conditions caused by COVID-19.
-Approximately \$287 million remains authorized for repurchases under the Share Repurchase Program as of June 30, 2022.
+Approximately \$287 million remains authorized for repurchases under the Share Repurchase Program as of June 30, 2023.